Hip Hop Honors

-The Hip Hop Honors is an annual event that airs on VH1.
-The television special honors old school and golden age hip hop rappers and contributors for their long-term influence and importance in the history of hip hop culture.
-It features live performances by most of the honorees along with new artists who have been influenced by them in tribute.
+The Hip Hop Honors was an annual event that aired on VH1.
+The television special honored old school and golden age hip-hop rappers and contributors for their long-term influence and importance in the history of hip-hop culture.
+It featured live performances by most of the honorees along with new artists who have been influenced by them in tribute.
 The show is taped at the Hammerstein Ballroom in Manhattan, New York City.

-Popular hip hop musicians are in attendance include Russell Simmons, Rick Rubin, MC Lyte, Chuck D, Beastie Boys, Common, KRS-One, Flavor Flav, Ice Cube, Dr. Dre, Ice-T, A Tribe Called Quest, Kanye West, Busta Rhymes, Snoop Dogg, Rev Run, Sean "Diddy" Combs, Doug E. Fresh, LL Cool J, Afrika Bambaataa, Wu-Tang Clan, and many more.
+Popular hip hop musicians who attended the event include Russell Simmons, Rick Rubin, MC Lyte, Chuck D, Beastie Boys, Common, KRS-One, Flavor Flav, Ice Cube, Dr. Dre, Ice-T, A Tribe Called Quest, Kanye West, Busta Rhymes, Snoop Dogg, Rev Run, Sean "Diddy" Combs, Doug E. Fresh, LL Cool J, Afrika Bambaataa, Wu-Tang Clan, and many more.

-The award show is highly valued, above most hip hop award shows who base their honorees off of commercial value.
-Rather than for their historical significance.
+The award show was highly valued, above most hip hop award shows who base their honorees off of commercial value rather than for their historical significance.

-The ceremony returned on July 11, 2016, in honor of the women of hip hop.
+The Hip Hop Honors returned on July 11, 2016, in honor of the women of hip hop.
+The event was cancelled after the 2017 ceremony.